xvik/dropwizard-guicey/src/doc/docs/guide/dg-migration.md

 * Simple extensions: only extension class required (and no need to know how to install it)
 * Wider range of supported extensions and ability to add more integrations (custom installers support)
 * Configuration bindings (by yaml path and internal configuration object)
-* GuiceFilter works on both main and admin contexts
+* `GuiceFilter` works on both main and admin contexts
-* Good integration tests support
+* Integration tests support

 Cons: